Frequently Asked Questions for Physicians Assistant and Nurse Practitioner Programs

 How do I apply to NP/PA school?

-The majority of NP programs participate in the Centralized Application Service for Physicians Assistants (CASPA).
+The majority of PA programs participate in the Centralized Application Service for Physicians Assistants (CASPA).
 For those programs that participate in CASPA you have to use their secure on-line service to apply to PA school.
 Programs that do not participate in CASPA post applications on their individual websites.

 There is no centralized application site for NP programs.
 You will find the applications posted on the individual websites.